bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 the latter because it does not belong to the nesting (see [Nesting](#nesting) and [Resolution Algorithms](#resolution-algorithms)).

-Unfortunately Rails autoloading does not know the nesting in the spot where the constant was missing and so it is not able to act as Ruby would.
+Unfortunately Quails autoloading does not know the nesting in the spot where the constant was missing and so it is not able to act as Ruby would.
 In particular, `Admin::User` will get autoloaded in either case.